Ronald Adam (British Army officer): Later life

 In retirement, Adam's progressive record as Adjutant-General made him highly sought after by civilian organisations working in the field of adult education.
 He was chairman and Director General of the British Council from 1946 to 1954.
 He was also chairman of the National Institute of Industrial Psychology from 1947 to 1952, of the council of the Institute of Education at the University of London from 1948 until 1967, of the Library Association in 1949, and of the National Institute of Adult Education from 1949 to 1964.

 He was a member, and then chairman of the executive board of the United Nations Educational, Scientific and Cultural Organisation (UNESCO), and chairman of the United Nations Association – UK from 1957 to 1960.
 He was also principal of the Working Men's College, and sat on the governing bodies of the University of London's Birkbeck College from 1949 to 1967, and National Institute of Adult Continuing Education from 1949 to 1964.
 He was awarded an honorary LLD degree by the University of Aberdeen in 1945, and made an honorary fellow of Worcester College, Oxford, in 1946.
 He remained a severe critic of the British educational system and in 1961 wrote that it would not be fundamentally changed until private education was ended.

 Passionate about cricket, Adam was the president of the Marylebone Cricket Club from 1946 to 1947.
 He also served as chairman of the Linoleum Working Party in 1946, and was a member of the council of the Tavistock Clinic from 1945 to 1953, and the Miners' Welfare Commission from 1946 to 1952.
 With Charles Judd he published a short book produced in association with the United Nations Association, Assault at Arms: A Policy for Disarmament (1960).

 His sister, Hetty, moved in to help when his wife Dorothy became ill in the late 1960s, and remained after Dorothy died in 1972, until her own death in 1977.
 Adam died at his home in Faygate, Sussex, on 26 December 1982, and was buried in St Mary Magdalene churchyard in Rusper, Sussex, on 5 January 1983.
-He was survived by two of his daughters, and succeeded in the baronetcy by his nephew, Christopher Eric Forbes Adam.
+He was survived by three of his daughters, and succeeded in the baronetcy by his nephew, Christopher Eric Forbes Adam.
 His papers are in the Liddell Hart Centre for Military Archives at King's College London.